kevinmatthes/contributing/CONTRIBUTING.md

 The pointer declaration requires at least one `*` to be noted in between the type name and the identifier.
-Thereby, the `*` **must not** be enclosing the identifier of another symbol but shall be separated by at least one space character from it.
+Thereby, the `*` **must not** be enclosing the identifier or any other symbol but shall be separated by at least one space character from them.

 Multiple `*` shall be grouped without any spaces between them.